 Hello friends!
 Today I want to direct your attention to a dangerous setting found within the bowels of the Universal Analytics Tag template in Google Tag Manager.
 In fact, GTM itself highly discourages you from meddling with it: I actually agree with this warning.
 It should be highly discouraged, as modifying the tracker name introduces a potential hazard to your tracking plan, unless you know what you're doing.

 Welcome back my friends (to the show that never ends)!
-It’s been a couple of weeks since my last barrage of articles, and I think the time is ripe to do some testing!
-First things first, here’s a picture of me shovelling snow: And now back to the topic at hand.
+It's been a couple of weeks since my last barrage of articles, and I think the time is ripe to do some testing!
+First things first, here's a picture of me shovelling snow: And now back to the topic at hand.
 One of the things that seems to be a hot topic in Universal Analytics is cross-domain tracking.
+I've never really tackled the beast head-on, since there's such a wealth of excellent articles about it out there.